darrenjaworski/coffee-lovers-okc/readme.md

 - live data
 - filter list when click on the tag under coffee shops
 - walkthrough of app
+- replace pins on map with cafe icon
+- some sort of visual showing how the cafes are categorized on map for visual gronking

 Bug Fixes: